 Although creating and implementing explicit governance frameworks may not be the “norm” in the organization you are working with, that doesn’t mean you can’t work to develop them within the bounds of your control.

-- Remember you are operating within a broader context — consider governance that may exist at other levels of the organization and the overall disposition of the organization towards governance, when developing the governance approach that will guide your immeidate efforts.
+Remember you are operating within a broader context — consider governance that may exist at other levels of the organization and the overall disposition of the organization towards governance, when developing the governance approach that will guide your immediate efforts.

 Beleiu, I., & Nistor, R. (2015).
 PROJECT GOVERNANCE AND ITS CONTRIBUTION TO PROJECTS' SUCCESS.
 Managerial Challenges of the Contemporary Society.
 Proceedings, 8(1), 82.